oauth-xx/oauth2/CONTRIBUTING.md

 bundle exec rake rubocop_gradual:autocorrect
 ```

-When adding an appraisal to CI check the [runner tool cache][🏃‍♂️runner-tool-cache] to see which runner to use.
+When adding an appraisal to CI, check the [runner tool cache][🏃‍♂️runner-tool-cache] to see which runner to use.

 ## The Reek List